 Not really.
 Why?
 Because those blood pressure spikes belong only to people with compromised health.
 Although… there are many circumstances when blood pressure spikes are normal, and should happen.

-Common foods that cause high blood pressure
+3 most common foods that cause high blood pressure

-- Salty foods: ham, bacon, sausage, cottage cheese, cured meats, Chinese food, pizza, canned foods and most processed foods: these can cause high blood pressure spike lasting several hours to a day
+- Salty foods: ham, bacon, sausage, cottage cheese, cured meats, Chinese food, pizza, canned foods and most processed foods: these can cause high blood pressure spike lasting several hours to a day.

-- High carbohydrate foods: breads, pasta, pizza, bakery products, sweets, fries, most junk etc. : these can cause water retention and consequently high blood pressure lasting up to a 3 days
+- High carbohydrate foods: breads, pasta, pizza, bakery products, sweets, fries, most junk etc. : these can cause water retention and consequently high blood pressure lasting up to a 3 days.

 High blood pressure causes

 The truth is that high blood pressure is never caused by one food or food combination, but by incremental malfunctioning of the body due to health-incompatible lifestyle.
 Heart disease isn’t inevitable, does not happen due to age, or due to red meat intake.
 It is neither random, genetic, or due to a curse.

 - Highly processed diet eg. low-nutrient prepared/processed foods, foods with high level of artificial additives.
-Among those are cold breakfast cereals, junk foods disguised as health food, such as almond milk, commercial yoghurt, and even canned fruit.
+Among those are cold breakfast cereals, junk foods disguised as health food, such as almond milk, commercial yogurt, and even canned fruit.

 - Low fitness eg. lack of aerobic exercises, avoidance of high intensity effort

 - Low oxygenation eg. sedentary lifestyle, lack of outdoors, under-use of diaphragm (breathing muscle): eg. insufficient laughing, singing, deep breathing, etc.